-This law is a rebuttable presumption, meaning that it is assumed by the court that workers’ compensation benefits extend to essential employees until the decision is contested and proven otherwise.
+This law is a rebuttable presumption, meaning that the court assumes that workers’ compensation benefits extend to essential employees until the decision is contested and proven otherwise.
 This law took effect upon its signing on September 14 and was retroactively applied to March 9, 2020, when Governor Murphy first declared a state of emergency.

 - (1) is a public safety worker or first responder, including any fire, police, or other emergency responders;

 - (2) is involved in providing medical and other healthcare services, emergency transportation, social services, and other care services, including services provided in health care facilities, residential facilities, or homes;

 - (3) performs functions that involve physical proximity to members of the public and are essential to the public’s health, safety, and welfare, including transportation services, hotel, and other residential services, financial services, and the production, preparation, storage, sale, and distribution of essential goods such as food, beverages, medicine, fuel, and supplies for conducting essential business and work at home; or

 - (4) is any other employee deemed an essential employee by the public authority declaring the state of emergency?”

 Emergency Employees outside of Medical and Healthcare Providers